 - *Grain Free Chicken Puppy Blend: https://www.thehonestkitchen.com/puppy-grain-free-clusters-chicken

 Why aren’t all of your recipes okay for puppies?

 The reason some recipes are appropriate for puppies while others are not is because puppies have slightly different mineral needs than adult dogs.
 Of particular interest are Calcium and Phosphorus.
 Not only are the actual levels important, but also the ratios of one to the other.
 The diet should contain between 1:1 and 2:1 parts Calcium to Phosphorus.

-For puppies that are not large/giant breed, you may rotate all nine puppy friendly recipes.
+For puppies that are not large/giant breed, you may rotate all eleven puppy friendly recipes.
 Most vets advise that a puppy should be on a puppy diet until 12-18 months of age.

 What if my puppy has specific dietary needs or limitations?